FirmoDaniel/Total_Health_At_Home/README.md

 # Project Name: I Need A Hero

 ## Project aim
-The site's aim is to provide a markeyplace for people who want to workout from home or their surrounding area's.
+The site's aim is to provide a marketplace for people who want to workout from home or in their surrounding area's.
 The products available are easily identifiable as being suitable for home, outdoors, done by day, or by night where a customer may need to aware of noise levels.